mvolkmann/context-easy/README.md

 to context state updates.
 This means that components will be re-rendered on every context state change.
-To only re-render components will specific context state properties are changed, wrap the component JSX is a call to the `useCallback` hook.
+To only re-render components when specific context state properties are changed, wrap the component JSX is a call to the `useCallback` hook.

 For example, suppose a component only depends on